Bypolls: High turnout in most of the 29 assembly and 3 Lok Sabha seats | Politics

 The Congress has fielded Nagraj Meena in Dhariawad against BJP candidate Khet Singh Meena.

-An estimated 56.78 percent voter turnout was recorded in the bypolls to Sindgi and Hangal assembly constituencies in Karnataka.
+An approximate 69 percent voter turnout was recorded in Sindgi constituency and s 84 percent in Hangal assembly segment.

-The by-elections have been necessitated following the death of Sindgi JD(S) legislator M C Managuli and BJP's C M Udasi from Hangal and will be the first electoral test for Chief Minister Basavaraj Bommai, who had replaced B S Yediyurappa.
+The by-election was necessitated following the death of Sindgi JD(S) legislator M C Managuli and BJP's C M Udasi from Hangal and will be the first electoral test for Chief Minister Basavaraj Bommai, who had replaced B S Yediyurappa.

 While Ramesh Bhusanur, who came second behind Managuli in the 2018 polls, is the BJP candidate from Sindgi, Shivaraj Sajjanar is its candidate from Hangal constituency.